Goutham-Byteridge/Docker-CI/README.md

 # Continuous deployment to amazon ecs with bitbucket pipelines

-First you have to create a user in AWS IAM.
+Before getting started you have to create a user in AWS IAM.
 For this user you can create the access key and the secret key.

 Next you have to define following environment variables in the Bitbucket Pipeline settings: